ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/source.md

 You must ensure that there is a topology.
 When you create a new one, it will be populated with a set of standard default values.

-You must add the Engage Messaging source to the `Realtime` channel.
+You must add the RingCX Messaging source to the `Realtime` channel.

 You must ensure that the role of the agents contains the `View tasks` permission.